 The leaves are large, 30 to 90 cm (1 to 3 ft) long and twice-feathered with up to six pairs of side branches along the length, on which grow small dark green oval leaflets arranged in pairs, and with an extra leaflet at the tip.
 In the dry season, the leaflets turn yellow and fall to the ground, helping the tree conserve water.

-The flowers come into bloom about the same time as the new leaves start to grow.
-They are five-petaled, creamy-white, fragrant, perfect (with both female and male parts) and are borne on pendant clusters at the ends of the branches.
+The flowers come into bloom about the same time as the new leaves start to emerge.
+They are five-petaled, creamy-white, fragrant, perfect (with both female and male parts) and borne on pendant clusters at the ends of the branches.
 Watering encourages more blooms, with on-and-off flowering not uncommon in regularly watered gardens.

 The young leaflets and seedpods are edible, nutritious and tasty when cooked.
-The leaflets are stripped from the leaf stalks and may be substituted for other leafy green vegetables in steamed dishes, soups and stir fries.
+The leaflets are stripped from the leaf stalks and may be substituted for other leafy green vegetables in steamed dishes, soups and stir-fries.
 The seedpods, when very young, are fibreless and may be prepared like string beans.
 In its native range, the tender pods are added to stews, curries and other sauced dishes or they are pickled.
 The very young seed are eaten like green peas and the mature seed are fried or roasted and eaten as a nut.

 Seed from mature pods contain up to 35% of an edible oil extracted by mechanical pressing.
 Known as 'Ben oil', it is a clear or yellow odourless oil that does not go rancid and may be used as a cooking or salad oil.
-Its odourless qualities also make it an excellent base oil for perfumes and for extracting delicate fragrances from flowers, which might otherwise be destroyed if steam distillation or other high-temperature extraction process is used.
+Its odourless qualities also make it an excellent base oil for perfumes and for extracting delicate fragrances from flowers, which might otherwise be destroyed if steam distillation or other high-temperature extraction process are used.
 Ben oil is also used for making soap and as a lubricant for fine machinery such as watch movements.

 The flowers provide enough nectar for honey production and honeybees convert this into a dark amber honey.
-It is reported as a major honey plant in Haiti and in the Indian state of Bihar.
+It is reported as a major honey plant in Haiti and the Indian state of Bihar.

 The fresh leaves are palatable to livestock and have a crude protein content of between 15 and 20% of their dry weight.
 The branches are lopped for feeding goats and other small livestock.